dlang-tour/english/vibed/diet-templates.md

 DIET templates are compiled using **CTFE** and have to reside in the `views` folder in a standard vibe.d project.
-To actually render a DIET template use the `render` function within an URL handler:
+To actually render a DIET template use the `render` function on a `HTTPServerResponse` object:

     void foo(HTTPServerResponse res) {
         string pageTitle = "Hello";
         int test = 10;
         res.render!("my-template.dt", pageTitle, test);
     }

+In a web interface you would use the global `render` method instead.

 All D variables available to a DIET template are passed as template parameters to `render`.